hossein5inq/workwell/docs/api.md

 The service id, signature and timestamp are generated in the same way as for service token, please see [Getting Started/Service Token](./getting-started.md#service-token).

-The data returned will have the following format in case of success (200):
+The data returned will have the following format in case of success (200).
+Please note this is the number of notifications that are *scheduled*, and  the notifications are not guaranteed to arrive immediately (or even at all!), due to rate limit for example.

+In case of error, the endpoint returns 400, please see [Workwell API Error](#error-code) for more details.

 ```json
 {